vldr/LightBlog/README.md

 # LightBlog
 LightBlog Express is a very fast, and light weight blog written in C++.
 This blog system is entirely portable and should be just a drag and drop procedure on Windows, and on Linux with a couple of steps...

 The project is based off of (https://github.com/vldr/LightBlog) and (https://github.com/eidheim/Simple-Web-Server).
-Successfully compiled on macOS Sierra, Ubuntu 16.04, ARM systems, and Windows 10.
+Successfully compiled on macOS Sierra 10.12.6, Ubuntu 16.04, Ubuntu 16.04 ARM, and Windows 10.

 # Minimum Requirements
 <b>OS</b>: Windows, Linux<br>